Head of Quantum Hardware

 Responsibilities

 • Manage the AMO groups, driving a culture of collaboration, continuous improvement and accountability.
-Monitoring performance of direct reports and providing regular feedback through Nu Quantum's performance review process and 1:1's.
+Monitor performance of direct reports and provide regular feedback through Nu Quantum's performance review process and 1:1s.

-• Delivery of high quality, technical work from their groups, supporting the development of Nu Quantum's quantum networking test beds.
+• Deliver high quality, technical work from the groups, supporting the development of Nu Quantum's quantum networking test beds.

-• Manage group resourcing, through analysis of skill gaps and co-ordination of hiring to meet the needs of Nu Quantum technical programmes.
+• Manage group resourcing, analysing skill gaps and coordinating hiring to meet the needs of Nu Quantum technical programmes.

 • Coordinate with Operations on infrastructure projects and lead AMO lab expansion projects (requirements, lab layout).